Best films on Disney+ in November 2024

 Summary:Visually presented as one long, ongoing sequence that would eventually be replicated in war film 1917, the bizarre Birdman injected a welcome shot of adrenaline into Michael Keaton's career.
 In a smart bit of casting, he plays a washed-up superhero actor attempting to make a comeback on Broadway.

-Why you should watch: Edward Norton, Emma Stone and Zack Galifianakis are fantastic in supporting parts, with the first two receiving Oscar nominations.
-Best Director, Best Picture, Best Original Screenplay and Best Cinematography all ended up in Birdman’s lap though, and the film now holds an enviable 91% rating on Rotten Tomatoes.
+Why you should watch: It's a brilliant black comedy, with a strong social commentary on Hollywood.
+Edward Norton, Emma Stone and Zack Galifianakis are fantastic in supporting parts, with the first two receiving Oscar nominations.
+Best Director, Best Picture, Best Original Screenplay and Best Cinematography all ended up in Birdman's lap, and the film now holds an enviable 91% rating on Rotten Tomatoes.
+Michael Keaton is incredible as the washed-up, disillusioned actor hoping a Broadway play will revive his career.

 Available now